mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

-To solve the DC power flow problem and acquire bus voltage angles, make use of the following function:
+To solve the DC power flow problem and acquire bus voltage angles, users can use the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)).

-After obtaining the solution for DC power flow, JuliaGrid offers a function to compute active powers associated with buses, branches, and generators:
+Once the DC power flow solution is obtained, JuliaGrid provides a function for computing powers:
 * [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)).

-Additionally, specialized functions are available for calculating specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses, branches, or generators.

----

-Alternatively, instead of using functions responsible for solving power flow and computing powers, users can utilize the wrapper function:
+Alternatively, instead of using functions responsible for solving power flow and computing powers, users can use the wrapper function:
 * [`powerFlow!`](@ref powerFlow!(::PowerSystem, ::DCPowerFlow)).

+Users can also access specialized functions for computing specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses, branches, or generators within the power system.

 ---